ContriHUB/MovieScreen/README.md

 # MovieScreen

 A basic Django website for first-time learners.<br>

 note - enter the api key of omdb in user/views.py :)<br>
-and make migrations of user models
+and make migrations of user models -by divyansh :)

 ## Documentation